Articles of Incorporation

 § 6 Board

-(2) The board consists of the chairman, the treasurer and up to five associates.
-As board member only ordinary members can be appointed, however a maximum of two associates can be selected from the ranks of extraordinary members.
+(2) The board consists of the Chairman, the Treasurer and up to seven associates.
+In principle only an ordinary member can be appointed to the board, while up to two associates may also be elected from the ranks of the extraordinary members.